tony1966/GAS/README.md

-# GAS
+# GAS (Google Apps Script)
-Google Apps Script
+Here is a collection of my GAS codes.